All Join Hands

-"All Join Hands" is a song by the British rock band Slade, released in 1984 as the lead single from the band's twelfth studio album Rogues Gallery.
-The song was written by lead vocalist Noddy Holder and bassist Jim Lea, and produced by John Punter.
-It reached No. 15 in the UK, remaining in the chart for ten weeks.
+"All Join Hands" is a song by English rock band Slade, released in 1984 as the lead single from the band's twelfth studio album, Rogues Gallery.
+The song was written by lead vocalist Noddy Holder and bassist Jim Lea, and was produced by John Punter.
+It reached number 15 in the UK Singles Chart and remained in the top 100 for ten weeks.

 Background

 Slade began recording Rogues Gallery in 1984, with "All Join Hands" being recorded at Angel Recording Studios with producer John Punter.
 The song, selected as the album's lead single, was released in November 1984 to coincide with the Christmas market.
-It reached No. 15 in the UK and would be Slade's last Top 40 hit for seven years.
-In a 1984 interview with Record Mirror, Lea said of the song: "It's another anthem.
+It reached number 15 in the UK Singles Chart and would be Slade's last top 40 hit for seven years.
+In a 1984 interview with Record Mirror, Lea said of the song, "It's another anthem.
 I come up with these on my way down to the chip shop.
 It just popped into my head while I was walking down the street.
 I don't have to sit down at a piano or lock myself in a cottage somewhere."

-Release

-"All Join Hands" was released on 7" and 12" vinyl by RCA Records in the UK, Ireland, Germany, the Netherlands, Portugal, Spain and Australia.
-The B-side, "Here's To...", would later appear on the band's 1985 studio/compilation album Crackers: The Christmas Party Album.

-On the 12" single, an extended version of "All Join Hands" was featured as the A-side.
-A limited edition 12" vinyl was also released in the UK, featuring two additional tracks; "My Oh My" and "Merry Xmas Everybody (Live & Kickin')".
-The latter track had previously appeared as the B-side to the band's 1982 single "(And Now the Waltz) C'est La Vie".